 - 2) Meet Deadlines: They are the bottom line in the third sector.
 Late projects will not be accepted.
 Assignment revisions are permitted, however, due one week after receiving your evaluated first drafts.
 No revisions for final reports. - 3) Save Work: Backup all electronic drafts.
-This prudent habit is the ultimate CYA. - 4) Pay Dues: You are required to pay a \$10.00 photocopying fee for this course and are expected to contribute time and resources to team projects.
-In addition, always give proper credit.
-This syllabus, for example, owes much to three generous colleagues: Paul Hamill, Valorie Rockney, and Patricia Spencer.
+This prudent habit is the ultimate CYA. - 4) Pay Dues: Contribute time and resources to team projects.
+For every one hour of class, expect to spend two hours outside of class working on projects.
+In addition, give proper credit to peers.
+This syllabus, for example, owes much to five colleagues: Paul Hamill,

+Eric Machan Howd, Valorie Rockney, Patricia Bogaczyk Spencer, and Jim Stafford.
 Mille grazie, amici!